-- 4.1 Sanctions remain in effect during the appeal process. - 4.2 The student/RSO who has been found in violation may appeal the decision in writing to the Dean of Students (who serves as Appeals Administrator) or the Vice President for Student Affairs, in the event that the Dean of Students conducted the hearing, within ten (10) working days following the notification of the misconduct sanction. - 4.3 The student/RSO will support the appeal by an accompanying statement specifying the grounds for the appeal and setting forth in detail the facts upon which the appeal is based.
+- 4.1 Sanctions remain in effect during the appeal process. - 4.2 The student/RSO who has been found in violation may appeal the decision in writing to the Vice President of Student Affairs/Dean of Students (who serves as Appeals Administrator), within ten (10) working days following the notification of the misconduct sanction. - 4.3 The student/RSO will support the appeal by an accompanying statement specifying the grounds for the appeal and setting forth in detail the facts upon which the appeal is based.
 The issues to be reviewed on appeal will be limited to whether: - a.
 The decision is correct, - b.
 The sanction is appropriate and/or, - c.
 The proper procedures were followed. - 4.4 The Appeals Administrator will consider the record of the hearing together with any written material in the file and/or may solicit information from others. - 4.5 The Appeals Administrator may dismiss the case, call for a re-hearing by the Student Conduct Hearing Panel (see 2.2) or modify the misconduct sanction. - 4.6 The Appeals Administrator will notify those involved in writing via e-mail of the results of the appeal within ten (10) working days of receipt of the appeal or as soon as is reasonably possible. - 4.7 The Appeals Administrator's decision will be final.